-Microwave Oven Doom: Foods You Should Never Put in the Microwave | Digital Trends
+Nine Foods You Should Never Put in the Microwave | Digital Trends

 Puff Pastry

-Puff pastry baked goods have yummy, light taste thanks to the butter used in the recipes.
+Puff pastry baked goods have a yummy, light taste and texture thanks to the butter used in the recipes.
 When you warm it up in a microwave oven, however, the butter melts, the layers collapse, and the result is an unappealing, greasy mess.
 In our experience, nuked croissants get hard and inedible.

 Pizza

 Microwaving leftover pizza is a common guilty pleasure, but it never tastes as good as a fresh pie.
 Nuked pizza is a pale reminder of the crispy original.
-You can reheat pizza in a hot skillet, oven, or broiler, but we vote for a using toaster oven to regain the closest to the fresh taste and texture with minimal hassle.
+You can reheat pizza in a hot skillet, oven, or broiler, but we vote for a using toaster oven to regain the closest-to-fresh taste and texture with minimal hassle.
 If you don’t want to take the time to put the pizza in a toaster, eating it cold is better than microwaving.

 Bagels